Jennifer Hopes, LMFT

 I believe that you should set the pace of the work we do and you also determine what we are working on.
 That means that you dictate the direction of your session from week to week and bring in what is most pressing for you.
 My job is to assist you on your journey and guide you to make necessary connections, while keeping your larger therapy goals in the background as a steward in our work together.

-In-person and remote options in California, Oklahoma, Texas, & Nevada
+In-person and remote options in California, Texas, Oklahoma, & Nevada

 Our physical office is conveniently located in Bakersfield, CA. Can’t make it into the office?
-No worries – we’ve got you covered with online therapy in California, Oklahoma, Texas, & Nevada.
+No worries – we’ve got you covered with online therapy in California, Texas, Oklahoma, & Nevada.